aofarrel/SRANWRP/inputs/quick_tests/readme.md

 * SRS3269160: Single-run (SRR7131136) but returns three FASTQ files
 * SAMEA2534128: Two runs with different ERX accessions
 * ERS457530: Same as SAMEA2534128, should have equivalent output

+## tricky
+I honestly don't remember.
+All of them are technically a different organism, but still within MTBC.
+Two are over 600 megabytes, one is just under 400 megabytes.